reflectoring/reflectoring.github.io/_posts/2018-05-27-testing-verticals-and-layers-spring-boot.md

 The `@SpringBootApplication` annotation already takes care of loading all our classes into the `ApplicationContext`.

-However, we want our modules to me loosely coupled and separately testable.
+However, we want our modules to be loosely coupled and separately testable.
 So we create a custom configuration class annotated with `@SpringBootConfiguration` for each module to take care of stuff that is only relevant within the respective module.